ScottishCovidResponse/hugo_source_files/content/docs/data/available_data.md

 <sub>*Data registry*: `geography/lookup_table/gridcell_admin_area/scotland`</sub>

 ambulance
 : Numbers of ambulance attendances (total and COVID-19 suspected) and number of people taken to hospital with suspected COVID-19.
 The number of attendances is defined as the number of incidents recorded by SAS, where a resource arrived at the scene.
 More information [here][cam].
-No longer updated.
 <br>
 <sub>*Description last updated*: 08/09/2020</sub>
 <sub>*Data registry*: `records/SARS-CoV-2/scotland/cases-and-management/ambulance`</sub>
+<sub>*Notes*: No longer updated</sub>

 calls
 : Numbers of calls to NHS 111 and the coronavirus helpline.
 The number of calls to 111 includes all calls to this line, whether or not they relate to COVID-19.
 More information [here][cam].
-No longer updated.
 <br>
 <sub>*Description last updated*: 08/09/2020</sub>
 <sub>*Data registry*: `records/SARS-CoV-2/scotland/cases-and-management/calls`</sub>
+<sub>*Notes*: No longer updated</sub>

 carehomes
 : More information [here][cam].
 Updated every Wednesday.